-New York is only 6 hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for day or two.
+New York is the only 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.

 I took this photo last summer in New York when I stayed not far from Staten Island.
 The Staten Island is not exactly the spectacular location with the regards to photography, but it gives you the unique opportunity to use Staten Island Ferry when visiting Manhattan.
 During my short stay I got to ride Staten Island Ferry to Manhattan and back 14 times.

 Every time I was on the ferry I saw couple of huge seagulls following the boat at very close distance, waiting for the food to be thrown at them by the tourists.
 This is when I got an idea to place the bird(s) into the composition of the Manhattan skyline at the sunset.

 Only when I was ready to start shooting I realized how complex it was to execute my vision.

 I was on the boat that was moving fast and it was fairly shaky, so using tripod was out of question.
 It also meant that I had to keep the shutter speed at least around 1/400 to avoid blurry photos.

 Also, it was getting dark very fast and my original plan to have aperture settings around F10-F11 to keep the bird(s) and the city in focus, was not realistic.
 All I could get was F4 at ISO 200.

 I was pretty much out of the options in order to get everything right in the camera.
 I decided to employ the dark magic, called post-processing.

 First, I took handheld 3 bracketed shots (-1, 0, +1), concentrating on the skyline only.
 I managed to get shutter speed 1/500, aperture F4.5 at ISO 200, it was good enough to get city in focus and sharp.